 Middler schoolers know everything.
 If you don’t believe me, just ask one.
 But that doesn’t mean they can’t have fun in the science lab.
 This Valentine’s Day, bring a little bit of flair to middle school science lessons with these Valentine’s Day science activities for middle school.

 You may not be able to get middle schoolers to think you’re cool, but they will think these experiments are cool.
-Also, check out these Valentine’s Day STEM activities for middle school.
+Also, check out these Valentine themed middle school STEM activities.

 How to Make Middle School Science Fun